LuukRos/tailwind-multistyle-components/article.md

 Implementing the different variants for our `Button` component may seem like a daunting task at first, but once you have one single variant 'flavour' up and running, the rest _should_ be a piece of cake.

-Let's start by focussing on the `size` property of our button.
+Let's start by focusing on the `size` property of our button.
 We can have a look at the base classes we defined earlier to determine what classes we could use or alter to make our button appear in different sizes.

 I'll give you a second to figure those classes out.